-The difference between the carrying amount of accrued expenses and other payables disclosed in the statements of financial position and the amount disclosed in this note pertains to withholding and documentary stamp taxes that are not considered financial liabilities.
+The difference between the carrying amount of accrued expenses and other payables disclosed in the statements of financial position and the amount disclosed in this note pertains to withholding and documentary stamp taxes and filing and registration fees payable that are not considered financial liabilities.

-Cash and cash equivalents, accrued interest receivable, due from brokers, accrued expenses and other payables, due to brokers, and payable to fund manager have short-term maturities, hence, their carrying amounts are considered their fair values.
+Cash and cash equivalents, accrued interest receivable, dividends receivable, accrued expenses and other payables, due to brokers and payable to fund manager have short-term maturities; hence, their carrying amounts are considered their fair values.